 This past summer, Candy announced that they were unexpectedly expecting a sixth member of their precious brood of little ones.
 Although surprising, the anticipation of this new life was met with excitement and joy.

 20 weeks in, it was time for the ultrasound to make sure all was going well with the baby’s development, and for Candy, a secret chance to sneak at peek at the gender that everyone else would have to wait for.
-Instead of that eagerly anticipated black and white beauty of baby’s first photo, a heavy cloud of fear and sadness.
-Candy and Dean were told their baby, another boy, had Trisomy 13, missing many necessary functions for life, and would never live outside of the womb.
+Instead of that eagerly anticipated black and white beauty of baby’s first photo, a heavy cloud of fear and sadness crept in.
+Candy and Dean were told their baby, another boy, had Trisomy 13; he was missing many necessary functions for life, and would never be able to live outside of the womb.